Eden ahbez: Career

 Ahbez continued to supply Cole with songs, including "Land of Love (Come My Love and Live with Me)", which was also covered by Doris Day and The Ink Spots.
 In 1949, he gave Burl Ives the idea to cover Stan Jones' "Ghost Riders in the Sky" after overhearing Jones recording his own version of the song.
-He worked closely with jazz musician Herb Jeffries, and, in 1954, the pair collaborated on an album, The Singing Prophet, which included the only recording of ahbez’s four-part "Nature Boy Suite".
+He worked closely with jazz musician Herb Jeffries; in 1954, the pair collaborated on an album, The Singing Prophet, which included the only recording of ahbez's four-part "Nature Boy Suite".
 The album was later reissued as Echoes of Eternity on Jeffries' United National label.

-In the mid-1950s, he wrote songs for Eartha Kitt, Frankie Laine, and others, as well as writing some rock-and-roll novelty songs.
+In the mid-1950s, ahbez wrote songs for Eartha Kitt, Frankie Laine, and others, as well as writing some rock-and-roll novelty songs.
 In 1957, his song "Lonely Island" was recorded by Sam Cooke, becoming the second and final ahbez composition to hit the Top 40.

 In 1959, he began recording instrumental music, which combined his signature somber tones with exotic arrangements and (according to the record sleeve) "primitive rhythms".
 He often performed bongo, flute, and poetry gigs at beat coffeehouses in the Los Angeles area.
 In 1960, he recorded his only solo LP, Eden's Island, for Del-Fi Records.
 This mixed beatnik poetry with exotica arrangements.
-Ahbez promoted the album through a coast-to-coast walking tour making personal appearances, but it sold poorly.
+Ahbez promoted the album through a coast-to-coast walking tour, making personal appearances, but it sold poorly.

 During the 1960s, ahbez released five singles.
-Grace Slick's band the Great Society recorded a version of "Nature Boy" in 1966 and ahbez was photographed in the studio with Brian Wilson during a session for the Smile album in early 1967.
+Grace Slick's band, the Great Society, recorded a version of "Nature Boy" in 1966 and ahbez was photographed in the studio with Brian Wilson during a session for the Smile album in early 1967.
 Later that year, British singer Donovan sought ahbez in Palm Springs, California, and the two wanderers shared a reportedly "near-telepathic" conversation.
 In the 1970s, Big Star's Alex Chilton recorded a version of "Nature Boy" with the photographer William Eggleston on piano.
-The song was finally released as a bonus track on the 1992 Rykodisc re-release of the album Third/Sister Lovers.

 Personal life

-Some time in 1947, he married Anna Jacobson a month after they met; the couple had a son, Tatha "Zoma" Om Ahbez, on October 9, 1948.
+Some time in 1947, he married Anna Jacobson, a month after they met; the couple had a son, Tatha "Zoma" Om Ahbez, on October 9, 1948.

 His wife Anna (née Annette Jacobson; October 16, 1915 – August 9, 1963) died, aged 47, of leukemia, and his son "Zoma" died unexpectedly in either 1965, 1969 or 1971.
 In 1974, ahbez was reported to be living in the Los Angeles suburb of Sunland, and he owned a record label named Sunland Records, for which he was recording under the name Eden Abba.
 From the late 1980s until his death, ahbez worked closely with Joe Romersa, an engineer/drummer in Los Angeles.
 The master tapes, photos, and final works of ahbez are in Romersa's possession.